David Ormsby-Gore, 5th Baron Harlech: Death

 Lord Harlech was seriously injured in a car crash at Montford Bridge near Shrewsbury on the evening of 25 January 1985 and died at the Royal Shrewsbury Hospital the following morning, aged 66.

 Senator Edward Kennedy, Jacqueline Onassis and other Kennedy family members attended his funeral and interment in Llanfihangel-y-traethau.

 He was succeeded in the barony by his second and only surviving son, Francis.

+Contents of Lord Harlech's house at Glyn Cywarch, including his government despatch box containing drafts from him and numerous letters from Jackie Kennedy illustrating their close relationship, were auctioned at Bonhams in London in September 2017 on behalf of his grandson after a preview in New York.
+The box (whose lock had had to be filed open) and its contents sold for over $40,000.

 In popular culture

 Ormsby-Gore was portrayed by Peter Donat in the 1974 television play The Missiles of October, which was about the October 1962 Cuban Missile Crisis.

 Honours and arms

 Honours and Crown appointments

 Ormsby-Gore was appointed to be a Deputy Lieutenant of Shropshire on 12 April 1961.
 As the British Ambassador to the United States, he was, on 29 June 1961, appointed to the Order of St Michael and St George as a Knight Commander (KCMG).
 In 1962, he was appointed to the Order of St John as a Knight (KStJ).